apache/cocoon/README.txt

 from /trunk, run

-  $ mvn -Dallblocks eclipse:clean eclipse:eclipse
+  $ mvn -P allblocks eclipse:clean eclipse:eclipse

 Next go to eclipse, and make sure you haven't got trunk mounted as a project already.
 Also remove .classpath and .project files possibly